Doubly infinite residual neural networks: a diffusion process approach: Introduction

-The paper is structured as follows. \cref{sec:preliminaries_diffusion} contains some notation and preliminary results on diffusion limits of discrete-time stochastic processes.
-In \cref{sec:residual_diffusions} we review the forward-propagation results introduced in \cite{pelux2020sde} for fully connected ResNet, and we extend these results to the setting of convolutional ResNets. \cref{sec:residual_diffusion_gradient} contains our backward-propagation result: the Jacobian matrix of any network's layer of a class of ResNets converges to a matrix diffusion process solution of a corresponding SDE.
-In \cref{sec:doubly_infinite} we perform a preliminary analysis of doubly infinite neural networks, where both depth and width grows unbounded. \cref{sec:numerical_experiments} contains numerical experiments, whereas in \cref{sec:conclusion} we discuss our results.
-Proofs are deferred to \cref{app:proofs}, and additional plots to \cref{app:additional_plots}.
+The paper is structured as follows. \cref{sec:preliminaries_diffusion} contains some preliminary results on diffusion process approximations of discrete-time stochastic processes, and the notation to be used throughout the paper.
+In \cref{sec:residual_diffusions} we review the forward-propagation results of \cite{pelux2020sde}, and we extend them to convolutional ResNets. \cref{sec:residual_diffusion_gradient} contains the backward-propagation analysis for infinitely deep ResNets, whereas \cref{sec:doubly_infinite} contains forward-propagation and backward-propagation analyses for doubly infinite ResNets.
+In \cref{sec:numerical_experiments} we present numerical experiments, and in \cref{sec:conclusion} we discuss our work and directions for future work.
+Proofs of our results and additional plots are deferred to \cref{app:proofs} and \cref{app:additional_plots}, respectively.